-Figure 16.
+Figure 15.
 Zoom into the cluster simulated within the cosmological box.
 Clockwise, each panel displays a factor 10 increase in imaging magnification, starting from the full box (684 Mpc) down to the cluster center (680 kpc).
 On the very large scale, the density of the dark matter particles are shown, whereas in the high resolution region the temperature of the gas is rendered to emphasize the presence and dynamics of the substructure.
 The last zoom extracts a region of the same size of an observed radio jet (3C449) with measured rotation measure (Feretti et al. 1999).
 Both, the simulated and the observed map are displayed using a linear color-scale based on the minimum and maximum values in the maps.
 The synthetic RM map is clipped to the shape of the observations.
 Clearly, the simulations are still lacking in resolution, however they do come quite close.

-pression of the amplification.
-In general the comparison of the two methods demonstrate that the amplification of the magnetic field in the standard implementation is not significantly influenced by the non-zero $\operatorname{div}(\vec{B})$.
+the result reflects the increased complexity of the structures in the density and velocity fields, once the resolution of a cosmological simulation is increased.
+The Euler Potential implementation provides an unique possibility to study these effects as they reflect the result of integrating the wind-up of the complex flows within galaxy clusters, revealing information which can not easily be obtained in Eulerian schemes.
+In the central parts, the Bsmooth SPH-MHD simulation falls below the solution obtained using the Euler Potential.
+This is easy to understand, because the Euler Potential are free from any numerical magnetic dissipation.
+Additionally the magnetic field is strongest in the cluster core and therefore, including the magnetic force in the normal runs will lead to a suppression of the amplification.
+In general the comparison of the two methods demonstrate that the amplification of the magnetic field in the bsmooth SPH-MHD implementation is not significantly influenced by the non-zero $\operatorname{div}(\vec{B})$.
 In addition, although the absolute value of the amplification is not converged with resolution, the shape of the predicted magnetic field profile appears to be converged.
-This is shown in the right panel of figure 17, where the profiles are normalized artificial at large radii to demonstrate the self similar shapes.
-Note that this convergence, as usual for all hydro dynamical quantities, is only reached at radii significant larger than the size of the gravitational softening, indicated as dashed lines for the lowest (e.g. Ix) and highest (e.g. I0x) resolution runs.
+This is shown in the right panel of figure 17, where the profiles are normalized artificially at large radii to demonstrate the self similar shapes.
+Note that this convergence, as usual for all hydro-dynamical quantities, is only reached at radii significant larger than the size of the gravitational softening, indicated as dashed lines for the lowest (e.g. 1x), medium (e.g. 6x) and highest (e.g. 10x) resolution runs.
+In both panels of Figure 17 we also show the results from a cluster simulation using RAMSES, taken from Dubois & Teyssier (2008), and FLASH, taken from Brüggen et al. (2005).
+This comparison is over-simplistic, as results are based on simulations of different objects and can only be compared with some care.
+Nevertheless, the shape of the radial profiles obtained with RAMSES indicate slightly more dissipative effects compared to our Bsmooth SPH-MHD implementation, whereas the steeper profile obtained with FLASH resembles our results using the Euler Potential implementation.